-Tips for chicken nuggets
+Tips for chicken tenders

 Chicken nuggets were a huge hit the first time around at 15-month-old, and I kept making them since then.
 I also learned a few tricks along the way.